MIMO Channel Estimation using Score-Based Generative Models: Introduction

 Supervised end-to-end training of deep learning based methods has been successfully used for wireless MIMO channel estimation.
 The algorithm proposed in \cite{soltani2019deep} introduces a two-stage deep learning approach for two-dimensional channel estimation: in the first stage, a super-resolution network is used, followed by a denoising stage.
 While originally introduced for time-frequency channels, this approach is applicable to MIMO channels as well, where an initial estimate of the channel matrix is treated as an image \cite{huang2018deep}.
 The work in \cite{he2018deep} introduces a powerful and robust deep learning algorithm in the form of the learned denoising approximate message passing (L-DAMP) algorithm \cite{metzler2017learned}.
 In L-DAMP, differentiable optimization steps are interleaved with forward passes of a deep neural network, and the entire method is trained end-to-end using back-propagation.

-Score-based generative models -- closely related to diffusion models \cite{song2021maximum} -- are introduced in \cite{song2019generative}, where the authors also describe annealed Langevin dynamics to efficiently sample from a distribution of interest using a learned model.
-These models have been recognized to surpass generative adversarial networks (GANs) at modeling complex, real-world distributions, such as natural images \cite{dhariwal2021diffusion}.
+Score-based generative models -- closely related to diffusion models \cite{song2021maximum} -- are introduced in \cite{song2019generative}, where the authors also introduce annealed Langevin dynamics and how to efficiently sample from a distribution of interest using a learned score model.
+These models have been recognized to surpass generative adversarial networks (GANs) at modeling real-world distributions, such as natural images \cite{dhariwal2021diffusion}.
 The work in \cite{song2020improved} introduces practical techniques for improving the training of score-based models, which we leverage and adapt for wireless channels.
-The work in \cite{jalal2021instance} theoretically proves the in-distribution optimality of posterior sampling and links this to their fully-dimensional support.
-Finally, the work in \cite{jalal2021robust} investigates the robustness of posterior sampling in the setting of MRI reconstruction, where it is shown that these models are competitive with state-of-the-art supervised deep learning methods when used in-distribution and in some cases appreciably more robust when used out-of-distribution.
+The work in \cite{jalal2021instance} theoretically proves the in-distribution optimality of posterior sampling and links this to the full-dimensional support coverage capability of a model.